iddi/oocsi-processing/README.md

 This composed message will then be send via the connected OOCSI server to the respective channel or client, in this case to "channel red".

+### Getting data from events

+An OOCSIEvent has built-in infrastructure-level data fields such as _sender_, _timestamp_, and _channel_.
+In addition, the _recipient_ field is provided for some client implementations.
+Each of these fields can be access with a dedicated getter method:

+	OOCSI event = ...

+	// sender and receiver
+	String sender = event.getSender();
+	String channel = event.getChannel();
+	String channel = event.getRecipient();

+	// time
+	Date timestamp = event.getTimestamp();
+	long unixTime = event.getTime();

+Apart from that, OOCSIEvents have a data payload that is freely definable and realized as a key-value store (Map<String, Object>).
+Such key-value pairs can be accessed with helper mthods that will convert the data type of hte value accordingly:

+	OOCSI event = ...
+	String stringValue = event.getString("mykey");
+	Object objectValue = event.getObject("mykey");

+Events do not guarantee that specific keys and values are contained.
+For these cases, default values can be used in the retrieval of event data.
+These default values (with the correct data type) are added to the retrieval call as a second parameter, and they will be assigned if (1) the key could not be found, or (2) if the value could not converted to the specified data type.

+	// retrieval with an additional default value
+	OOCSI event = ...
+	String stringValue = event.getString("mykey", "default");
+	long longValue = event.getLong("mykey", 0);
+	int intValue = event.getInt("mykey", 0);
+	boolean booleanValue = event.getInt("mykey", false);

+As an alternative to using default values, one can also check whether the key is contained in the event:

+	OOCSI event = ...
+	if(event.has("mykey")) {
+		// retrieve value
+	}

+Finally, events can provide a list of contained keys, which can be used to dump all contained data or to systematically retrieve all data.

+	OOCSI event = ...
+	String[] keys = event.keys();

 ### Full example

 As a full example, we build a simple counter that will count from 0 up till the sketch is stopped.